Mueller probing alleged Flynn plan to deliver cleric to Turkey: WSJ

 The Journal reported that FBI agents asked at least four people about a December meeting in New York where Flynn and Turkish government representatives discussed removing Gulen, according to people with knowledge of the FBI’s inquiries.

-The discussions involved possibly taking Gulen on a private jet to the Turkish prison island of Imrali, one of the people who has spoken to the FBI told the newspaper.
+The December meeting about Gulen was also reported Friday by NBC, which cited people familiar with the probe.
+The group also discussed how to set free a Turkish-Iranian gold trader, Reza Zarrab.
+Zarrab is in prison in the United States on federal charges that he helped Iran skirt U.S. sanctions, NBC said.

-Reuters reported on Oct.
-26 that one of Flynn’s business associates, former CIA Director James Woolsey, pitched a $10 million contract to two Turkish businessmen to help discredit a controversial Gulen while Woolsey was an adviser to Trump’s election campaign.
+A Reuters report on Oct.
+26 said one of Flynn’s business associates, former CIA Director James Woolsey, pitched a $10 million contract to two Turkish businessmen to help discredit Gulen while Woolsey was an adviser to Trump’s election campaign.

 Woolsey was a member of Flynn’s firm, the Flynn Intel Group, according to a Justice Department filing by the firm and an archive of the company’s website.